-The Scheme of Delegation for Financial Management, as set out within Part Two of this document, defines how the responsibilities set out within the Financial Regulations are reserved or delegated to officers.
-This has to be read in conjunction with the general scheme of delegation to Officers which is set out in the Constitution.
+The Scheme of Delegation for Financial Management, as set out within Part Two of this document, defines how the financial responsibilities set out within the Financial Regulations are reserved or delegated to officers.

 2. Financial roles and responsibilities

 The roles and responsibilities of Members and Officers are set out within the Council's Constitution.
 The purpose of the Financial Regulations is to provide an overview of the respective financial roles and responsibilities of Members and Officers within the Council.
 Specific financial responsibilities are set out in more detail throughout the subsequent sections of the Regulations.